themockster/SentimentAnalysis/readme.md

 # **Sentiment Analysis Tool for Conversations**

-This project analyzes the sentiment of messages or full chat exchanges using a pre-trained transformer model from Hugging Face.
-It supports dynamic label mapping for flexibility and can process single or multi-turn conversations.
+This project provides a robust **sentiment analysis tool** designed for processing technical support or conversational datasets.
+It leverages a **pre-trained transformer model** from Hugging Face to classify text into **Positive**, **Neutral**, or **Negative** sentiments.

+The tool supports dynamic label mapping, enabling compatibility with various models and tasks.
+It is particularly useful for analyzing interactions, such as customer service chats, by segmenting messages by users (AI agents vs. Humans) and summarizing sentiment trends.

+This tool was built to demonstrate and test a pipeline to monitor AI and human conversations in the context of customer service via an AI chatbot.

 ---

 ## **Features**

+- **Sentiment Analysis**:
-- **Sentiment Analysis**: Classifies text into **Positive**, **Negative**, or **Neutral** sentiment.
+   - Classifies messages as **Positive**, **Neutral**, or **Negative**, with associated confidence scores.
+- **Session-Level Insights**:
+   - Groups conversations by session and analyzes sentiment trends for **AI** and **Human** participants.
-- **Dynamic Label Mapping**: Fetches human-readable labels dynamically to ensure compatibility with any model.
+- **Dynamic Label Mapping**:
-- **Flexible Input**: Accepts individual messages or entire conversations for analysis.
-- **Scalable**: Easily extendable for additional tasks like emotion detection or fine-tuning.
+   - Adapts to different sentiment models through automated label fetching.
+- **Batch Processing**:
+   - Processes multiple messages simultaneously for improved performance, leveraging GPU support.
+- **Modular Design**:
+   - Individual scripts handle conversation parsing, sentiment analysis, and label fetching, making the tool extensible.

 ---

 ## **Technologies Used**

 - **Python 3.12+**
 - **Hugging Face Transformers**
 - **Cardiff NLP Model**: `cardiffnlp/twitter-roberta-base-sentiment`
+- **Pandas**: For data manipulation.

 ---